 It is thus seen that some kind of substance is everywhere present.
 Water is more unstable than land, as land is more stable than sand, and sand than mud, or mud than water, or water than air, or air than gases, and so ether is lighter than gases.
-It is all really physical, and the difference is merely one of degree.
-But it would not do to refer to ether as physical, or light as physical, or the soul as physical, or the powers that rule unseen in all the universe as physical, for the public mind has come to know them as occupying two sides of a great dividing line; on one side we find the substantial material of earth and its inhabitants; on the other we find the unseen powers holding high sway in elements of their own.
+Under this theory, the whole universe is physical; but science still regards the ethereal as psychic, and the distinction should be maintained for convenience, if for no other reason.